isc-projects/kea/doc/sphinx/arm/hooks-host-cache.rst

 The ``cache-get`` Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This command is similar to ``cache-write``, but instead of writing the cache
+This command is similar to :isccmd:`cache-write`, but instead of writing the cache
 contents to disk, it returns the contents to whoever sent the command.

 This command allows the contents of a file on disk to be loaded into an